BBrandford11/-Shopify-Backend-Developer-Intern-Challenge-/README.md

 ## Setup
 1. Clone this repository onto your local device.
 2. Install dependencies using the `npm install` command.
-3. Start the webpack server using the `npm start` command.
+3. Start the server using  `node server/server.js` command.
-4. Start the server using  `node data/server.js` command.
+4. Start the webpack server using the `npm start` command.
 5. Fill in any .env keys required.
 6. Visit <http://localhost:3000/> to view the app.